What is Physical Trauma?

 What We Offer

-For more information on how to heal from long-term and acute physical trauma and trauma response through trauma assessment by a trauma therapist, please reach out to us at J. Flowers Health today.
+For more information on how to heal from long-term and acute physical trauma and trauma response through trauma assessment by a trauma therapist, please reach out to us at our team today.